Blue Rev

 Blue Rev is the third studio album by Canadian indie pop band Alvvays, released on October 7, 2022, via Polyvinyl, Transgressive, and Celsius Girls.
-The record sees them mostly departing from the jangle rock and pop prominent on their previous records, in favor of a noisier sound palette, consisting of shoegaze and dream pop influences.
+The album expands on the shoegaze influences from their previous albums, and received universal acclaim from critics.

 Background

 Alvvays' second album, Antisocialites was released in 2017.
 Afterwards, the band went on an extensive tour across North America and Europe, as well as often supporting the National on their tour dates.
 They began writing songs for Blue Rev almost immediately after the release of Antisocialites, but several events occurred which delayed the progress of the album: a thief broke into lead singer Molly Rankin's apartment and stole a recorder with several demos contained on it, and the day after, a basement flood threatened to destroy all of the band's gear.
 The COVID-19 pandemic then created further delays, with border closures preventing the band from rehearsing as a full group.
 They eventually reconvened in October 2021 in a studio in Los Angeles with producer Shawn Everett; they then went on to play all of Blue Rev front-to-back twice in a single day, with 15-second breaks between songs and a 30-minute break between full album takes.

 On June 21, 2022, a month before the announcement of Blue Rev, the band announced a 2022 tour of the US between October and November that year.
 Blue Rev is named after Rev, a Canadian alcoholic beverage.